A theoretical analysis on the resolution of parametric PDEs via Neural Networks designed with Strassen algorithm

 \textbf{Abstract:}

-We construct a Neural Network that approximates matrix multiplication operator for any activation function such that there exists a Neural Network which can approximate the scalar multiplication function.
+We construct a family of Neural Networks that approximate matrix multiplication operator for any activation function such that there exists a Neural Network which can approximate the scalar multiplication function.
 In particular, we use the Strassen algorithm to bound the number of weights and layers needed for such Neural Networks.
 This allows us to define another Neural Network for approximating the inverse matrix operator.
-Finally, we discuss improvements with respect to the prior results.
+Finally, we discuss how it can be applied to numerically solve elliptic PDEs.

 \textbf{Key words:} Approximation theory, Neural Networks, Strassen algorithm.

 \textbf{Abbreviated title:} Neural Networks and Strassen algorithm.

 \textbf{AMS subject classification:} 35A35, 35J99, 41A25, 41A46, 65N30, 68T07